fluxcd/helm-controller/docs/spec/v2beta1/helmreleases.md

 The timeout for any individual Kubernetes operation (like Jobs for hooks) during the performance of Helm actions can be configured via `spec.timeout` and can be overridden per action via `spec.<action>.timeout`.

+> :warning: **If you are using health checks for HelmRelease**: Helm charts containing a single replica will not behave as expected.
+> Its health check will allways succeed no matter the status of the pod.
+This is due to a [bug in Helms wait functionality](https://github.com/helm/helm/issues/8660).
+> A workaround until this issue is fixed is to add a Helm test with a job that waits until the pod is ready.

 ### Disabling resource waiting